 5 personality traits that the Brits could learn from the Dutch

-What should the Brits learn from the Dutch?
+What could the Dutchies possibly have to teach the Brits?
 We’d never generalise, but the stereotypes (on both sides) do come from somewhere.

 We Brits can all learn a thing or two from other nationalities — they just do things differently (and sometimes better).
-Here are five traits that the Brits should learn from the Dutch (coming from a Brit).
+Here are five traits that we should learn from the Dutch.

-Don’t worry, no British egos were harmed in the making of this article.
+Rest assured, no British egos were harmed in the making of this article.
+However, a cheeky (much-needed) humbling is definitely on the menu.

-TIP: If you want to know what the Dutch could learn from the Brits we’ve already covered that, especially for those Brits that were already fuming when they started reading this article. 😉
+TIP: If you want to know what the Dutch could learn from the Brits, we’ve already covered that, especially for those Brits who were already fuming when they started reading this article. 😉

 1. Be straight with people